dfyockey/demitile/README.md

 * If the directory containing `semitile` isn't on your PATH, you'll need to provide the keyboard shortcut with the full path to `semitile`.
-* A good choice for a tiling key would be a key that you rarely use.
-Such keys found on ordinary keyboards might include Menu, Scroll Lock, Pause, or one of the Windows or Super keys.
-A key combination may be used if necessary or desired.
+* A good choice for a tiling key would be a key that you don't use.
+Depending on the user, such keys found on ordinary keyboards might include Menu, Scroll Lock, Pause, or one of the Windows or Super keys.
+* Users with a 4+ button mouse should be able to use an extra mouse button as the tiling key.

 ## Description & Use

 ### Basic Tiling

-Semitile defines screen areas to control tiling by dividing the screen into a 3x3 grid of equal-size areas, as follows, where tiling areas are portions of the screen working area (i.e. the area excluding never-hidden panels):
+Semitile divides the screen working area (i.e. the area excluding never-hidden panels) into a grid of equal-size areas as shown in the following table.

     -----------------------------------------------------------------------------------------------
     |  Tile to Upper-Left Quarter  |      Tile to Upper Half      |  Tile to Upper-Right Quarter  |